telerik/blazor-docs/components/treeview/data-binding/overview.md

 * `HasChildren` - whether the item has children.
 Determines whether an expand arrow is rendered next to the item.
 Required for binding to flat data and for load-on-demand.
 With hierarchical data, the treeview will render the icon based on the existence of child items, but `HasChildren` will take precedence.
 * `Items` - the collection of child items that will be rendered under the current item.
 Required only when binding to hierarchical data.
 * `Text` - the text that will be shown on the item.
-* `Icon` / `IconClass` / `ImageUrl` - the [Telerik icon]({%slug general-information/font-icons%}), a class for a custom font icon, or the URL to a raster image that will be rendered in the item.
-They have the listed order of precedence in case more than one is present in the data (that is, an `Icon` will have the highest importance).
+* `ImageUrl` / `Icon` / `IconClass` - the [Telerik icon]({%slug general-information/font-icons%}), a class for a custom font icon, or the URL to a raster image that will be rendered in the item.
+They have the listed order of precedence in case more than one is present in the data (that is, an `ImageUrl` will have the highest importance).
 * `Url` - the view the item will navigate to by generating a link.

 ## Data Bindings